Matthew 18 and Christian Conduct

 The Book of Jonah

 This is a two part Bible study on the Book of Jonah, in PowerPoint.
 Part I covers the introduction to the book and background info on Jonah’s history and the events and places leading up to his mission to Nineveh.
 Part II of the study covers the 4 chapters of the book and their relationship to our efforts to evangelism within our vocations as well as deal with adversity.
-This study can be downloaded free by clicking here.
-Under construction.
+Part I file size is too large for the website so it can be requested by email from firstname.lastname@example.org.
+Part II file size is too large for the website so it can be requested by email from email@example.com.Under construction.

 Contributions are solicited for additional studies to be added to this page.
 Contributions subject to review before being posted.